Skip to content

 • E911, emergency call location

-• Pre-tests in operator network (typically Field Trial)
+• Tests in the operator network (field testing)

 • Coexistence tests with other bands